nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

 Here, the plan is to continue with the `mut2` borrow solution proposed in [RFC 2025].
 This RFC does not (yet) propose one of the type-based solutions described in RFC 2025, such as "borrowing for the future" or `Ref2`.
 The reasons why are discussed in the Alternatives section.
+For simplicity, this description of the borrow checker ignores [RFC 2025].
+The extensions described here are fairly orthogonal to the changes proposed in [RFC 2025], which in effect cause the start of a borrow to be delayed.

 **Second, permit variables containing mutable references to be modified, even if their referent is borrowed.** This refers to the